cozy/cozy-stack/docs/cli/cozy-stack_instances_add.md

-      --passphrase string         Register the instance with this passphrase (useful for tests) --public-name string        The public name of the owner --settings string           A list of settings (eg context:foo,offer:premium) --swift-layout int          Specify the layout to use for Swift (from 0 for layout V1 to 2 for layout V3, -1 means the default) (default -1)
+      --passphrase string         Register the instance with this passphrase (useful for tests) --public-name string        The public name of the owner --settings string           A list of settings (eg context:foo,offer:premium) --sponsors strings          Sponsors of the instance (comma separated list) --swift-layout int          Specify the layout to use for Swift (from 0 for layout V1 to 2 for layout V3, -1 means the default) (default -1)
       --tos string                The TOS version signed
       --trace                     Show where time is spent